Stake Your First Validator

 This staking process is designed for institutions that want to hold custody over funds.
 It means you must have full control over the wallet from which deposits will be made.
 Never share the API keys discussed in this guide with third parties, particularly via web-based interfaces.

-If your goal is to enable non-custodial staking for your customers (they will retain control of their wallet and funds), we recommend exploring our Retail Staking product, which provides access to public APIs and API keys tailored for customer-managed staking.
+If your goal is to enable non-custodial staking for your customers (they will retain control of their wallet and funds), we recommend exploring our Client Staking product, which provides access to public APIs and API keys tailored for customer-managed staking.

 What's a Validator?